dotmailer/dotmailer-magento-extension/README.md

  -  Reduced default batch size and more frequent batching
  -  Custom order attributes not syncing
  -  Performance improvements to all data syncs
- -  Performance improvments to data analysis page
+ -  Performance improvements to data analysis page
- -  Admin place an order, wrong enviroment
+ -  Admin place an order, wrong environment
  -  Update RFM table
  -  Observers that are hit more then once
  -  Refactor of the quote sync